OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-14.md

 ## 2 Kings 14:17

-Amaziah the son of Joash, king of Judah, lived fifteen years after the death of Jehoash son of Jehoahaz, king of Israel.
+Amaziah the son of Joash, king of Judah, continued to live on for fifteen years after the passing of Jehoash son of Jehoahaz, king of Israel.

 ## 2 Kings 14:18